-Treatment strategies included in the base-case were eculizumab plus conventional therapy compared with conventional therapy alone, represented by the placebo control group from the corresponding clinical trial, and eculizumab plus conventional therapy compared with conventional therapy alone, represented by the placebo control group from the corresponding clinical trial.
+Treatment strategies included in the base case were eculizumab plus conventional therapy compared with conventional therapy alone, represented by the placebo control group from the corresponding clinical trial, and efgartigimod plus conventional therapy compared with conventional therapy alone, represented by the placebo control group from the corresponding clinical trial.

-Additional treatment strategies were considered in scenario analyses, described in the Methods Overview Section of the main report.
+Additional treatment strategies were considered in scenario analyses, described in Section 4.1 of the main report.